Tools of a Rainmaker

 Scaling Up is an in-depth primer on how to address each of the ten Rockefeller Habits and scale a business.

-(The accompanying Checklist may be found under the Items section of this webpage)
+(The accompanying Checklist may also be found under the Items section of this webpage)

 This seems to be an extremely solid biography of Steve Jobs.
 It helps explain the man, the myth, the legend.
 Good things can come from learning what made some people great as well as their vices/blind spots.